sassoftware/viya4-iac-aws/README.md

 - run [Terraform](docs/user/TerraformUsage.md) directly on your workstation
 - run the [Docker container](docs/user/DockerUsage.md) (recommended)

+### Increase the Max Prepared Transactions in Postgres

+If you are using an external Postgres server, you will need to ensure that the max prepared transactions is at least 1024.
+You can verify this information by opening the AWS Console and navigating to the RDS Service.
+Select your Postgres instance, open the Configuration tab, and click on the link to the database's parameter group.
+Search for the 'max_prepared_transactions' parameter.

+If the max prepared transactions is less than 1024, you will need to update the value.
+Click on the "Edit Parameters" button and change the value to 1024.
+Once you save your changes, you will need to wait for the database to apply the changes.
+This can be found back on the configuration tab.
+After it has been applied, you will need to reboot the database.

 ## Troubleshooting

 See the [Troubleshooting](./docs/Troubleshooting.md) page for information about possible issues that you might encounter.